-Choose an anti-inﬂammatory diet based on high-quality forage with minimal grains and concentrates.
+Choose a diet based on high-quality forage with minimal grains and concentrates.
 Soak hay or use a hay steamer if necessary to minimize inhaled allergens.

 Choose either Platinum Performance® Equine, Platinum Performance® CJ or Platinum Performance® GI to help maintain overall health, normal allergic response and immune health in particular.
 For horses with advanced needs, add Platinum Skin & Allergy and, in some cases, Platinum's Healthy Weight oil.

 With an allergic response being attributed to an immune system hypersensitivity, maintaining a healthy immune system becomes greatly important.
-“In addition to a balanced diet, supplementation with specific nutrients can help support the immune system and, thereby, reduce the occurrence of allergic response and other immune-related reactions,” says Dr. Hembrooke.
+“In addition to a balanced diet, supplementation with specific nutrients can help support the immune system,” says Dr. Hembrooke.
 The health of the equine immune system plays a role in virtually every other aspect of a horse’s overall health and, arguably, their performance as well.
 One of the most effective ways to maintain an optimally-functioning immune system is to provide the foundational support needed for optimal wellness; it’s one of the primary reasons Platinum Performance® was developed in clinical practice over 20 years ago.
-Paying close attention to a horse’s diet, then supplementing them with the missing pieces and more therapeutic nutrients lays the groundwork for horses to thrive long-term as healthier animals and more durable athletes
+Paying close attention to a horse’s diet, then supplementing them with the missing pieces and more therapeutic nutrients lays the groundwork for horses to thrive long-term as healthier animals and more durable athletes.

-“For me, I would rather take a nutritional approach or an herbal approach.
-I think for the long-term you’re actually fxing a problem rather than putting a band-aid on it.
+“For me, I would rather take a nutritional approach.
+I think for the long-term you’re actually fixing a problem rather than putting a band-aid on it.
 If I can get the job done in a more functional way, and actually solve the problem, then we’re miles ahead.”

 — Kim Gill-Favier, DVM